Staff

 Ken Hoyle

-Ken has over thirty years of experience in driving growth for small buisnesses and start-ups.
-With hands-on experience in B2B, retail and CPG, Ken’s areas of expertise include marketing, business modeling & planning, ecommerce & digital, operations and product mangement.
+Ken has over thirty years of experience in driving growth for small businesses and start-ups.
+With hands-on experience in B2B, retail and CPG, Ken’s areas of expertise include marketing, business modeling & planning, ecommerce + all things digital, operations and product management.
 Ken has held a broad range of consulting and managerial roles across many industries, including serving as GM/VP for all consumer programs for Wente Vineyards.
 Ken has a BA in Business Management from Saint Mary’s College.

 Marty Kennedy